alim9hamed/California_House_Prices/README.md

 # My Experience with the "California House Pricing" Project

 I recently embarked on a fascinating journey through Chapter 2 of the Hands-on Machine Learning book, where we delved into the "California House Pricing" project.
-This project provided me with invaluable hands-on experience in machine learning techniques using Scikit-Learn, Keras, and TensorFlow.
+This project provided me with invaluable hands-on experience in machine learning techniques using Scikit-Learn.
 Along the way, I encountered numerous challenges and difficulties, each of which contributed to my growth as a data scientist.

 ## Exploratory Data Analysis (EDA)
 The initial stage involved extracting patterns and gaining a comprehensive understanding of the dataset.
 EDA was crucial in uncovering insights and identifying potential features for predicting house prices.